Gioiello (galaxy cluster)

 The XDCPJ0044.0-2033 (Gioello) galaxy cluster at redshift z=1.579 was discovered in the archive of the XMM-Newton mission, as part of the XMM-Newton Distant Cluster Project (XDCP) and first published by Santos et al. 2011.
-Gioiello is the most distant massive galaxy cluster that has been found and studied today.
+Gioiello is the most distant massive galaxy cluster that has been found and studied.
 This massive galaxy cluster contains 400 trillion times the mass of the Sun and is located 9.6 billion light years away from Earth.
 The name Gioiello, meaning "jewel" in Italian, was given to this massive galaxy cluster because an image of the cluster contains many beautiful pink, purple, and red sparkling colors from the hot X-ray–emitting gas and other star-forming galaxies within the cluster.

 History

 Gioiello (lit.
 "Jewel" in Italian; officially XDCP J0044.0-2033) was first detected by astronomers in 2011 (Santos et al 2011).
 The follow-up research on this cluster using dedicated X-ray imaging from the Chandra observatory was discussed at the Italian village sharing its namesake, Villi il Gioiello.
 At this research meeting the unique properties of Gioiello were discussed at length.
 Some of these facts unique to Gioiello include that it emits purple light and is incredibly massive, containing 400 trillion times more mass than the Sun.
 Since the time of its discovery there has not been a wealth of new information released about Gioiello.
 The results of research surrounding Gioiello and other massive galaxy clusters were published in The Astrophysical Journal, with its main author being Paolo Tozzi of the National Institute for Astrophysics (INAF) in Florence, Italy.
 His co-author is Joana Santos, who is also from the National Institute for Astrophysics.